chinonso098/CheetahOS/README.md

 ![alt text](CheetahOS.png)

-Building a Dektop environment in the web browser
+Building a Dektop environment in the web browser.

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 18.0.0.